 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, Spring (1991).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL, go to: http://www.equip.org/christian-research-journal/
+For further information about the CHRISTIAN RESEARCH JOURNAL, click here.

 In the previous issue of the Christian Research Journal I offered three suggestions on how to witness to Oneness Pentecostals.
 One must demonstrate to them Christlike love; one must correct their tritheistic misunderstandings about the orthodox doctrine of the Trinity; and one must confront their theology on its weakest points.
 We concluded by discussing the first of the four weakest points of Oneness theology: their belief that tongues is a necessary sign of salvation.
 I will now conclude this two-part series by discussing the remaining three weakest aspects of Oneness theology: (1) the Oneness denial of the preexistence of Christ; (2) their belief that Jesus was the Father as well as the Son; and (3) their belief that one must be baptized “in Jesus’ name” in order to be saved.

 (1) Unlike orthodox Christianity, members of the United Pentecostal Church and other Oneness groups do not believe that Jesus existed as the Son of God from all eternity.
 Since they deny that there are three eternal persons in the Godhead, the only sense in which Jesus could have existed prior to His human birth in Bethlehem is either as God the Father or as an idea in the Father’s mind (viz., as an aspect of God’s foreknowledge).